uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/data_sources.rst

 ------------------------
 Read operation shortcuts
 ------------------------
-In order to make the code on user side less verbose, oneDAL defines the following overloaded functions called *shortcuts* for a read operation in addition to the general one described in section `Read operation definition
+In order to make the code on user side less verbose, |dal_short_name| defines the following overloaded functions called *shortcuts* for a read operation in addition to the general one described in section `Read operation definition
 <read_operation_definition_>`_.